mooreds/docs-1/references/sql-operations.md

 _Binary expressions:_

 Binary expressions can be used for basic math operation \(for numbers\) or string concatenation \(of strings\).
-Binary expressions can use any combination of path, immediate values and nested binary expressions.
+Binary expressions can use any combination of paths, literal values, and nested binary expressions.
 Parentheses can be used to define the order of operations.

 The query: